beemojs/beemo/docs/tips.md

 ## Glob Expansion

-Most scripts require [Bash filename expansion](http://tldp.org/LDP/abs/html/globbingref.html) to glob multiple filesystem paths, but this isn't entirely efficient, as Bash only supports a subset of the RE specification, nor does it support wildcards like `**` (recursive search).
+Most scripts require [Bash filename expansion](http://tldp.org/LDP/abs/html/globbingref.html) to glob multiple filesystem paths, but this isn't entirely efficient or accurate, as Bash only supports a subset of the RE specification, nor does it support wildcards like `**` (recursive search).

 To work around this limitation, Beemo implements its own version of filename expansion using the [glob package](https://www.npmjs.com/package/glob).
 Simply wrap your command line argument in quotes